top of page

 Lauren is a Ph.D. candidate at UTK advised by Dr. Graciela Cabana.
 Broadly, her research interests lie in bioarchaeology and forensic anthropology, and her past research centers around the impact of social, political, and economic inequality on life course trajectories in ancient, modern, and forensic populations.
 Specifically, she focuses on skeletal indicators of childhood stress in adults and considers all aspects of the biocultural context.

-For her dissertation, she will be focusing on skeletal stress indicators among trauma victims in Greece.
+For her dissertation, she is focusing on skeletal stress indicators among trauma victims in Greece.

 LAB FACILITIES